Business Cycle Report (February 25, 2021)

 (Sources: DOE, CIM)

 The above chart shows the annual seasonal pattern for crude oil inventories.
-This week’s decline is abnormal.
+This week’s decline is contraseasonal.
 The usual seasonal pattern occurs due to refinery maintenance; in the past, the U.S. oil industry had limited ability to export, which contributed to the seasonal pattern.
 With the potential for higher exports, the expected seasonal build may not occur, which would be bullish for prices.
-Of course, one week doesn’t constitute a trend, but the decline was notable.
+If we were following the normal seasonal pattern, oil inventories would be 27.1 mb higher.

 View PDF